Cavista-Hackathon-2024/MedAssist/README.md

 # MedAssist
+**MedAssist** is a centralised agent-based AI Information System by **Team Campus One**<br>
-Re-imagining Health Care Information System - one patient at a time.
+We are re-imagining the Health Care Information System - one patient at a time.